As a founder, some decisions come naturally to me. This was one of the hardest I’ve ever had to make…

 But in reality, the situation unfolded over a few months of discussions.
 We had a handful of meetings with their business development team and executive teams, and their engineering team did a thorough technology review of Groove.

 Finally, I got the call that I knew was coming: they wanted to acquire Groove.
-Details and due diligence would have to be sorted out, but the number was just under $12 million.
+Details and due diligence would have to be sorted out, but the acquisition price was just under $12 million.
 Our whole team would stay onboard.

 At the time, I was floored.